 -Group size: 16 max, average 13

--Physical rating: 1 - Light.
+-Physical rating: Light.
 In France the most physical part is the biking tour.

 Travel connects us.
 Community keeps us connected.

-Whether you have joined us on a trip or are looking for a group of like-minded people, we welcome you to our travel community.
+Whether you have joined us on a trip or are looking for a group of like-minded people, we welcome you to the Under30Experiences Travel Community.